Utsira/RealityMorpher/Sources/RealityMorpher/Documentation.docc/Getting Started.md

 ### Blending between Morph Targets

 Animate between the different Morph Targets by assigning a weight for each target.
-Up to 4 weights are passed as a `SIMD4<Float>`.
-A weight of 0
+Up to 4 weights are passed in a ``MorpherWeights`` object.
+A weight of 0 means the corresponding target has no influence at all, while a weight of 1.0 means it is fully applied.
 - ``MorpherComponent/setTargetWeights(_:animation:)``

-### Specifying how a change in weight should be animated

-- ``MorpherAnimation/init(duration:mode:)``